-- Rust effects will be lost by washing in water, but there may still be staining.
-Do not expose rust paint to rain or the colour will wash off.
+- Rust paint is water soluble and the effects of painting will be lost by washing in water or by getting wet, but there may still be staining.
+Do not expose rust paint to rain or splashing with water.

 - When fully dry, rust paint can be made more permanent by spraying with fine/mist coats of acrylic varnish/lacquer.
 Test varnish first because types of varnish change the colour/shade of the paint.